CRaC/docs/README.md

 [jdk](https://github.com/org-crac/jdk) provides a proof-of-concept C/RaC API implementation for Linux as well as prebuilt binaries.

 [org.crac](https://github.com/org-crac/org.crac) compatibility wrapper provides a C/RaC-aware application run on any Java8+ implementation
-It wraps native C/RaC implementaion in JDK and provide dummy implementaiton if native one is unavailble.
+It wraps native C/RaC implementation in JDK and provides dummy implementation if native one is unavailable.

 ## Examples